SethHibpshman/MorseDeck-Terminal/README.md

 main.py    # Full application: hardware init, all functions, main loop
 ```

-> Dependency setup, flashing instructions, and code structure notes are in the [Software Reference](../../wiki/Software-Reference) wiki page.
+> Code structure, dependencies, and configuration details are in the [Software Reference](../../wiki/Software-Reference) wiki page.

+---

 ## Bill of Materials